Energy

 The transition to sustainable energy depends heavily on advanced membranes and filter media.
 Capillary flow porometry (CFP) plays an important role in the energy sector because many energy-related processes require materials with precisely controlled pore characteristics.
 Porometers offer valuable insights into pore size, pore size distribution, and permeability, enabling researchers and manufacturers to design, control, and validate these critical parameters effectively.

-CFP verifies pore size and distribution in these components, ensuring defect-free structures, optimal gas flow, and long-term reliability.
+CFP verifies pore size and distribution in these components, ensuring defect-free structures and long-term reliability.
+By applying porometry, researchers and manufacturers can optimize fuel cell efficiency, durability, and safety.

 Electrolysis